PLangHQ/plang/Documentation/modules/PLang.Modules.LlmModule.md

 In this example, we first set a prompt for the LLM.
 We then ask the LLM to generate content based on that prompt and store the result in a variable.
 Finally, we use an if statement to check if a joke was generated and call the appropriate function based on the result.

+## Supported AI
+You can [view the list of supported AI models](https://github.com/PLangHQ/plang/blob/main/Documentation/SupportedAI.md) that you can define in your code when using the Llm module.

 # LlmModule Documentation